ufidon/ct/mod2/cfg.md

 The total language tree (TLT)
 ---
 - derivation trees help resolve ambiguity
-- all the words in the language of a CFG can be simultaneously depicted in
+- all the `words` in the language of a CFG can be simultaneously depicted in
-  - one big (possibly infinite) tree
-  - called the `total language tree` of the CFG
+  - one big (possibly infinite) tree, called the `total language tree` of the CFG
+  - nodes are `working strings` of terminals and nonterminals
+    - each internal node has at least one nonterminal
+    - each leaf node has only terminals
+  - The descendants of each internal node are `all the pos­sible results` of applying every applicable production to the working string
+    - one at a time in a separate branch

 🍎 Example 8